By William Kiraly, November 2016

 Paris, France — May 1887

-So Barrias was the one left to grieve, crying for Meryen, crying for Guillaumet, Crying for Charlotte and crying for France.
+So Barrias was the one left to grieve, crying for Meryem, crying for Guillaumet, Crying for Charlotte and crying for France.
 Yes, the statue of the girl was for the tomb of his friend, but it was also his love song to that little girl who would never have a tomb of her own.

 On Guillaumet’s Wikipedia page, you can see some samples of his beautiful work.
 And, according to this page, he did leave his wife for a mistress who was reportedly several years older than he.
-But that relationship did end in his attempted suicide and his family did take him back and nursed him until he died from peritonitis.
+That relationship did end in his attempted suicide and his family did take him back and nursed him until he died from peritonitis.